Karuch/aws-terraform-project-generator/README.md

 }
 EOF
 ```
-create IAM policy for the IAM role of the CI pipeline:
+create IAM policy for the IAM role of the CI pipeline, **Make sure to includ permissons to deploy the AWS resources in your terraform configurations**:
 ```
 cat > terraform-backend-policy.json <<'EOF'
 {